src-d/blog/content/post/coreos_nano.md

 tar -xf nano-2.7.1.tar.gz
 cd nano-2.7.1
 ```
-"build-dep" should install the C compiler and all the build dependencies, however,
+`build-dep` should install the C compiler and all the build dependencies, however,
 two extra libraries must be installed: [libmagic](https://github.com/file/file)
 enables `nano` to select the syntax highlight scheme based on the edited file's
 contents (by the way, `file` command in Linux is based on the same library) and